Komoot Learnings: Cutting the Gordian Knot

 My last company was the leading outdoor navigation app in Europe.
-When I joined, the Android codebase had accumulated 17 years of legacy, with navigation based on activities, no dependency injection, a monolithic module structure, and only isolated attempts at adopting ViewModels or Compose.
-The codebase was so large that modernizing it would have been too costly in terms of time and effort.
-The existing team felt a mix of resignation and comfort with the inefficient, but very familiar, code
+When I joined, the Android codebase had accumulated 17 years of legacy: navigation based on activities, no dependency injection, a monolithic module structure, and only isolated attempts at adopting ViewModels or Compose.
+The result was long compilation times, painful debugging, and fragile release cycles — slowing feature development and making onboarding demotivating.

 A few weeks later, I was assigned to revamp the route search tool.
 I proposed building it entirely from scratch using Jetpack Compose and a modern stack, using it as a trampoline for broader architectural reform.
 If it succeeded, it could: